tristanisham/colors/README.md

 A Go library inspired by chalk.js

 ## About
-Colors lets you print to the console using standard ASCII color codes.
+Colors lets you print to the console using standard ANSI color codes.
 Codes can be combined and mixed to create almost any legal combination of color codes on *nix/Windows/Mac OS (untested).

 ## Print in these pretty colors
 * Black